Renardo Green

 Renardo Green (born November 9, 2000) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Florida State Seminoles.

 Early life

 Green attended Wekiva High School in Apopka, Florida.
 As a senior, he had 25 tackles and four interceptions.
 He committed to Florida State University to play college football.

 College career

 Green played at Florida State from 2019 to 2023 as a cornerback and safety.
 During his career, he played in 53 games and had 148 tackles and one interception.
 He opted out of the 2023 Orange Bowl and entered the 2024 NFL draft.

 Professional career

-Green was drafted by the San Francisco 49ers in the second round (64th overall) of the 2024 NFL draft.
+Green was selected by the San Francisco 49ers in the second round (64th overall) of the 2024 NFL draft.
 In Week 6, against the Seattle Seahawks, Green had his first interception, which he returned for 20 yards in the 36–24 victory.
 Green played in 17 games his rookie season, starting in 7.
 He finished with 61 total tackles, 13 passes defended, one forced fumble, and an interception.
+In the 2025 season, he finished with 60 total tackles and ten passes defended.